Investment Opportunities in Brazil

 There is potential for oil and gas discoveries in turbiditic reservoirs, as well as significant potential in the Albian carbonates, exemplified by the Caravela field.
 In this context, there is potential for medium-sized volume discoveries, like the Baúna field.
 These resources are part of the Post-salt play.

-In contrast, the ultradeep water present a distinct exploratory context, focusing on Pre-salt carbonate targets.
+In contrast, the ultradeep water presents a distinct exploratory context, focusing on Pre-salt carbonate targets.

-Investment opportunities within the Pre-salt polygon are classified as Open Acreage under Production Sharing and are presented in a dedicated section in this webpage, providing detailed information on each area.
+Investment opportunities within the Pre-salt polygon are classified as Open Acreage under Production Sharing and are presented in a dedicated section on this webpage, providing detailed information on each area. - Pelotas Basin

 Situated in the southern frontier of Brazil, the Pelotas Basin is a new and promising frontier basin that still carries a high exploration risk.
 However, there are indications of an active petroleum system, including source rocks and hydrocarbon shows, as well as potential reservoirs identified in seismic lines.